bason1515/Book-Library/README.md

 - To build the project use following command: `mvn clean install`

 <b>Running</b>
-- Application is runing on port 8080 so make sure it is not used at the time you run command belowe!
+- Application is running on port 8080 so make sure it is not used at the time you run command below!
 - After building the application run following command to start it: `java -jar target/bookLibrary-0.0.1-SNAPSHOT.jar`

 you can call server for :